-Based on these assumptions and incorporating the economic data published in the fourth quarter, the Company's base case scenario is for a contraction in economic activity and a rise in the unemployment rate, following increases in UK Bank Rate in response to persistent inflationary pressures.
+Based on these assumptions and incorporating the economic data published in the fourth quarter, the Company's base case scenario is for slow expansion in GDP and a rise in the unemployment rate.
+Following a reduction in inflationary pressures, UK Bank Rate is expected to be lowered during 2024.
 Risks around this base case economic view lie in both directions and are largely captured by the generation of alternative economic scenarios.

 The Company has accommodated the latest available information at the reporting date in defining its base case scenario and generating alternative economic scenarios.
-The scenarios include forecasts for key variables in the fourth quarter of 2022, for which actuals may have since emerged prior to publication.
+The scenarios include forecasts for key variables in the fourth quarter of 2023, for which actuals may have since emerged prior to publication.

-The key UK economic assumptions made by the Company averaged over a five-year period are shown below.
+The key UK economic assumptions made by the Company averaged over a five-year period are shown on the next page.
 Gross domestic product is presented as an annual change.
 UK Bank Rate and unemployment rate are averages for the period.

-2. Critical accounting estimates and judgements in applying accounting policies (continued)
+Note 2.
+Critical accounting judgements and key sources of estimation uncertainty (continued)